FleekHQ/fleek-docs/docs/space-desktop/overview.md

 ### Windows

-Download the `.exe` executable file and just install the Space Desktop app as you usually do with others Windows apps.
+Download the .exe executable file and execute the Space Desktop app as you usually do with other executable Windows apps.

+The entire application is bundled into the exe, you can place that anywhere you'd like to store the app and add shortcuts as needed (e.g., your Taskbar or Desktop).

 ### Linux